 Beyond the utmost bound of human thought.

 In the second section of the first stanza, Ulysses puts light on his past.
 Previously, he along with his peers has fought bravely and gathered experience.
 It seems to him that the more he knows the more his hunger for knowledge grows.
 He can see the “Gleams” of the “untravell’d world” before him.
-It makes him remind of the endless sea of knowledge of which he is fond of.
-It is dull to stop and end this voyage of life when the sea of knowledge constantly calls Ulysses to start again.
+It makes him remind of the endless sea of knowledge he is fond of.
+It is dull to stop and end this voyage of life when the sea of knowledge constantly calls him to start again.

-Ulysses is well aware of the fact that he is old.
+He is well aware of the fact that he is old.
 Yet, in his heart, he knows being old is just a thought of mind.
-He is like a “sinking star” that still has its light left in him.
-Ulysses wants to make use of the light of his soul to seek knowledge which is “Beyond the utmost bound of human thought.”
+So, he is like a “sinking star” that still has its light left in him.
+He wants to make use of the light of his soul to seek knowledge that is “Beyond the utmost bound of human thought.”

 This is my son, mine own Telemachus,